josephlim75/afk-arena/README.md

 ## Download the bash script
 https://raw.githubusercontent.com/josephlim75/afk-arena/main/linux-scripts/afk-redeem.sh

-IMPORTANT: For Windows users, you need to run this in a linux emulator like cygwin, mingw or git bash command prompt.
+`IMPORTANT`: For Windows users, you need to run this in a linux emulator like cygwin, mingw or git bash command prompt.

 ## First time execution
 ```